 I get many questions about the safety of neem during pregnancy or when trying to conceive.
 The scientific studies and results that I describe on my page about the use of neem oil as a contraceptive have many women concerned.

-I have addressed this in many reader questions already, but let me spell it out again.
+I have addressed these concerns in many reader questions already, but let me spell it out again.

-The other question that comes up all the time is, "Oh my god I was spraying neem oil in the garden and then I found out I may be pregnant.
+The other questions that come up all the time are questions like, "Oh my god I was spraying neem oil in the garden and then I found out I may be pregnant.
 What will happen now?" or, "I am trying to conceive.
 Can I use neem shampoo?"

 Nothing will happen and yes, you can use neem shampoo.
 Of course you can.
-Bear with me, I'll try to explain it again and hopefully this time make it clear enough.
+Bear with me, I'll try to explain everything again and hopefully this time make it clear enough.

 Here is what we know from the neem experiments that have been done so far:

 Please keep in mind that neem is a big and important part of Indian culture.
 Neem soaps and creams, neem toothpaste, neem shampoo, the use of neem oil and neem cake on crops, all those uses are widespread and have been for several thousand years.
 Last time I checked, the population of India was not exactly in danger of becoming extinct.

 Do you think that would be the case if use of neem in agriculture or skin care would reduce fertility in any way?

 Please do think this through applying some common sense before you send me the same questions again.

 Most importantly, please stop worrying.
 Because stress is something that very well could interfere with your ability to conceive!